semaphoreci/docs/docs/examples/change-based-execution-for-monorepos.md

 yourself.
 Here’s how to build the demo project with your own account:

 1. [Fork the project on GitHub][demo-project].
-2. Clone the repository on your local machine.
+2. Clone the repository to your local machine.
-3. In Semaphore, follow the link in the upper right side to create a new project.
+3. In Semaphore, follow the link on the upper right side to create a new project.
 4. Select the forked repository.
-5. Modify or create a file inside one application folder and commit the changes to `master`.
+5. Modify or create a file inside an application folder and commit the changes to `master`.

 ## Next steps

 You can use `change_in` to build smarter pipelines.
-The change function not only allows you to skip or activate blocks, but it can also be used inside [promotions][promotions] to start additional pipelines.
+The change function not only allows you to skip or activate blocks, it can also be used within [promotions][promotions] to start additional pipelines.

-To continue learning about `change_in`, check these resources:
+To learn more about `change_in`, you can also check out these resources:
 - [Monorepo workflows][monorepo-workflows]
 - [Change_in reference][change-in]